sfigg/commercialization-public/docset/customize/mdm/appv-deploy-and-config.md

 ## Executive Summary

 <p>App-V Apps have typically been configured, deployed and managed through on-premise group policies via SCCM or App-V server.
-With the new build of Windows 10 Creators Update, App-V apps can be configured, deployed and managed through MDM matching their on-premise counterparts.</p>
+In Windows 10 Creators Update App-V apps can be configured, deployed and managed through MDM matching their on-premise counterparts.</p>

 ## Architectural Overview

-<p>MDM Service will replace SCCM and App-V Server for cloud and hybrid based deployments.
+<p>MDM service will replace SCCM and App-V Server for cloud and hybrid based deployments.
 All capabilities such as App-V enablement, configuration, and publishing can be completed using MDM.</p>

+> [!WARNING]
-<p>Please note that these are preliminary architecture diagrams and examples - actual schemas may vary upon release.</p>
+> These are preliminary architecture diagrams and examples.
+Actual schemas may vary upon release.

 ![AppV_Config_and_Deploy](images/rs2-appv-config-and-deploy.png)